 Senior Clinical Lecturer

-After graduating from Newcastle-Upon-Tyne in Medicine in 1988, I worked in the UK and Australia, before taking some time out to study behavioural ecology.
-I have always been interested in the evolutionary processes that shaped the human mind, and my research career commenced collaborating with Andrew Whiten in St Andrews, who pioneered the study of social learning in non-human primates.
+After graduating from the University of Newcastle-Upon-Tyne in Medicine in 1988, I worked in the UK and Australia.
+Then, during a period of study of infectious disease dynamics, carrying out research into Lyme Disease, I developed an interest in the way that the evolution of brain and behaviour is shaped by selective influences.
+I commenced collaborating with Andrew Whiten in St Andrews, who pioneered the study of social learning in non-human primates.
 Our first joint publication was a paper (now widely cited) linking imitation and ‘theory of mind’ problems in autism to impaired ‘mirror neuron’ functioning.
 In 2000, I was appointed to my current post as a Child and Adolescent Psychiatrist in Aberdeen, with my time divided between research and clinical practice.
 The latter involves trying to help young people with the most severe and intractable mental health problems (particularly autism) from across the region.
-In my research, I seek better routes to implement our rapidly expanding knowledge of neuroscience to improve children’s mental health.
+In my research, I seek better routes to implement our rapidly expanding knowledge of neuroscience to improve children’s mental health, particularly using neuroimaging.
 In recent years I have become especially interested in the assessment of neurodevelopment within epidemiological contexts.

 Autism; imitation, social learning, action, emotional communication and development.